A String of Pearls (song)

-"A String of Pearls" is a 1941 song recorded by Glenn Miller and His Orchestra on RCA Bluebird that November, becoming a #1 hit.
+"A String of Pearls" is a 1941 song recorded by Glenn Miller and his Orchestra on RCA Bluebird that November, becoming a No. 1 hit.
 It was composed by Jerry Gray with lyrics by Eddie DeLange.
 The song is a big band and jazz standard.

 Background

-Glenn Miller and His Orchestra recorded "A String of Pearls" on November 8, 1941 in New York, which was copyrighted and published by The Mutual Music Society, Inc., ASCAP.
-It was released as an RCA Bluebird 78 single, B-11382-B, backed with "Day Dreaming", in 1941 by Glenn Miller and His Orchestra.
-"Day Dreaming" was the A side.
+On November 8, 1941, Glenn Miller and His Orchestra recorded "A String of Pearls", which was copyrighted and published by the Mutual Music Society, Inc., ASCAP.

+It was released as an RCA Bluebird 78 single, B-11382-B. It was the B side of "Day Dreaming".

-The personnel for "A String of Pearls": Saxes: Babe Russin, Tex Beneke, Wilbur Schwartz, Ernie Caceres, Al Klink; Trumpets: Johnny Best, R. D. McMickle, Billy May, Alec Fila; Trombones: Glenn Miller, Jimmy Priddy, Paul Tanner, Frank D'Annolfo; Piano: Chummy MacGregor; String Bass: Edward "Doc" Goldberg; Guitar/Cornet: Bobby Hackett; Drums: Moe Purtill.
+The personnel for "A String of Pearls": Saxes: Babe Russin, Tex Beneke, Wilbur Schwartz, Ernie Caceres, Al Klink; trumpets: Johnny Best, R. D. McMickle, Billy May, Alec Fila; trombones: Glenn Miller, Jimmy Priddy, Paul Tanner, Frank D'Annolfo; piano: Chummy MacGregor; string bass: Edward "Doc" Goldberg; guitar/cornet: Bobby Hackett; and drums: Moe Purtill.
 Bobby Hackett performed the cornet solo on the original Glenn Miller recording.

-The record was ranked No. 1 in the US for two weeks in 1942 on the Billboard Best Sellers chart in a chart run of 21 weeks.
+The record was ranked number one in the U.S. for two weeks in 1942 on the Billboard Best Sellers chart in a chart run of 21 weeks.